 Get a Second Opinion

-We recommend also getting a second pair of eyes on the response from someone who was not involved in the situation.
-By doing so, you can receive some unbiased feedback on how your message may be perceived.
+We also recommend getting a second pair of eyes on the response to receive unbiased feedback on how your message may be perceived.

 A Real-World Example of A Negative Review and Response